Terms and Conditions

 7.1.1. co-operate with Lexia in all matters relating to the Lexia Services and provide Lexia, its agents, subcontractors, consultants and employees, in a timely manner and at no charge, with access to the Customer’s premises, office accommodation, data, and other facilities as reasonably required by Lexia;

-7.1.2. promptly provide Lexia with any information which is required by Lexia in order to order the Publisher Product from the Publisher;
+7.1.2. promptly provide Lexia with any information which is required to enable Lexia to order the Publisher Product from the Publisher;

-7.1.3. provide to Lexia, in a timely manner, such materials, documentation and other information as Lexia may require and ensure that such are accurate in all material respects;
+7.1.3. provide to Lexia, in a timely manner, such materials, documentation and other information as Lexia may require and ensure that the same are accurate in all material respects;

 7.1.4. be responsible (at its own cost) for preparing and maintaining the relevant premises for the supply of the Lexia Services and inform Lexia of all health and safety rules and regulations and any other reasonable security requirements that apply at any of the Customer’s premises;